ScarletZhang-z/AI-challenge/README.md

 ## Design Notes
 - `pendingField`: tracks the field to ask next; the next user message is parsed for that field first (chatService.ts, fieldParsers.ts)
 - `priority`/`enabled`: rules are filtered by `enabled`, sorted by `priority` desc, and evaluated in that order (ruleEngine.ts)
-- `missing_fields`: aggregates missing fields from partial matches; `selectNextField` chooses by distinctness and default order (contractType→location→department) (ruleEngine.ts, nextQuestionSelector.ts)
+- `missing_fields`: aggregates missing fields from partial matches; `selectNextField` chooses by distinctness and default order (contractType→location→department) (ruleEngine.ts, domain/services/nextQuestionSelector.ts)
 - Replies: `composePlan` builds templates; `rewriteWithLLM` only runs with an OpenAI key and must not change routing; without a key, templates and quickReplies are returned (responseComposer.ts, llmCopywriter.ts)
 - More design notes
   - [docs/Implementation_V1.0.0.md](docs/Implementation_V1.0.0.md)